pketh/pketh.github.io/_posts/2022-04-05-redesigning-an-app.md

 On FL, journals are separated by posting frequency.
 Journals you post to regularly are `Today` journals, and everything else is `Not Today`. `Today` journals are listed first and show activity streak counts to encourage frequent updates.

-The `Today, Not Today` concept is a little hard to explain though so dismiss-able inline tips are meant to gently guide new users towards that use, without being dogmatic about it.
+The `Today, Not Today` concept is a little hard to explain though, so dismiss-able inline tips are meant to gently guide new users towards that use, without being dogmatic about it.

 <p>
   <video autoplay loop muted playsinline>